Titling and registering - buying a vehicle from an individual

 You do not need a license plate to drive a newly purchased vehicle directly home within Michigan within three days of purchase.
-Carry the assigned title with you.
+Carry the assigned title and proof of insurance with you.
 Never use a plate from another vehicle as a substitute.

 If you do not complete the title transfer with the seller at a Secretary of State office, you have 15 days from the date of sale to transfer the title into your name to avoid a $15 late fee.
 6% use tax (on the greater of the fair market value or the amount paid) and the $15 title transfer fee will be due.
 To transfer the vehicle title into your name at a Secretary of State office: